External pipelines in Pipeline Builder [Beta]

 Supported external compute engines for Pipeline Builder

-Currently, Databricks is the only supported external compute engine in Pipeline Builder.
-To use other external compute engines, such as Snowflake or BigQuery, use transforms with compute pushdown.
+Currently, Databricks and Snowflake are supported external compute engines in Pipeline Builder.
+To use other external compute engines, such as BigQuery, use transforms with compute pushdown.

 Source typeStatusNotes